Didacna trigonoides

 Didacna trigonoides is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has an oval-triangular, rather thick, whitish or cream shell, up to 40–65 mm in length, with flattened tan or reddish brown ribs.
+It has an oval-triangular, thick, whitish or cream shell, up to 40–65 mm in length, with flattened tan or reddish brown ribs.
 The species is endemic to the Caspian Sea.
 It is a sedentary filter feeder that lives at depths from 3 to 60 m (9.8–196.9 ft) and feeds on suspended algae and mollusc larvae.

 Description

-Didacna trigonoides has an oval-triangular, rather thick, convex shell, with a strongly protruding umbo, 20–30 flattened tan or reddish brown radial ribs and a posterior keel, which is distinct and often double ridged in juveniles, but becomes weaker with age.
+Didacna trigonoides has an oval-triangular, thick, convex shell, with a strongly protruding umbo, 20–30 flattened tan or reddish brown radial ribs and a posterior keel, which is distinct and often double ridged in juveniles, but becomes weaker with age.
 The shell length is up to 40–65 mm.
 The external coloration is whitish or cream, with thin greyish brown to orange-brown periostracum.
 The interior is white, with a reddish brown stain on the posterior margin.
-The right valve has a poorly developed posterior lateral tooth.
+The hinge consists of two cardinal teeth in both valves and a weakly developed posterior lateral tooth in the right valve.

-Differences from similar species
+Similar species

 Didacna barbotdemarnii differs from juvenile D. trigonoides by a more elongated and less convex shell, with slightly more ribs.

 Didacna pyramidata has a less inflated shell, with a lower umbo, more ribs and a stronger lateral tooth.

-Didacna praetrigonoides is a possibly extinct species mostly known from the Late Pleistocene deposits of the Caspian Sea, although its shells sometimes wash up on beaches.
+Didacna praetrigonoides is a possibly extinct species mainly known from the Late Pleistocene deposits of the Caspian Sea and whose shells occasionally wash ashore.
 It differs from D. trigonoides by a larger number of ribs and a less pronounced triangular shape.

 The fossil species Didacna subpyramidata has a less elongated shell and a lower umbo.

 Distribution

 Didacna trigonoides is endemic to the Caspian Sea.
-It occurs in all parts of the lake and is the only species of its genus that is widespread in the Northern Caspian.
+It occurs in all parts of the sea and is the only species of its genus that is widespread in the Northern Caspian.